 - Development of specific optical-spectral analysers and sensors

-- Development and application-specific adaptation of monolithic high-performance lasers (CTR HiPoLas® line)
+- Development and application-specific adaptation of monolithic high-performance lasers (SAL HiPoLas® line)

 - Laser ignition, e.g. of piston engines, turbines and space thrusters